ar-i/Roleplaying/README.md

 Roles in this repository:

 * Authoritative DNS (Configures a machine running Debian as an authoritative nameserver through `nsd`, zonefiles can be managed with the role as well)
+* Nextcloud (Installs and preconfigures Nextcloud on a machine running Debian)